reticula-network/reticula-python/docs/generation/degree_seq.rst

    try_random_degree_sequence_graph(\
       PairRange& in_out_degree_sequence, Gen& generator, \
       std::size_t max_tries)

-If the input :cpp:`in-out-degree_sequence` is not di-graphical, i.e., it is not possible to create a directed graph that produces that in- and out-degree sequence, the funciton fails by raising a :py:`ValueError` exception in Python or a :cpp:`std::invalid_argument` exception in C++.

 If this function succeeds in :cpp:`max_tries` tries, it will return the resulting network, otherwise it returns an instance of :cpp:`std::nullopt_t`.